Stephen Constantine: Pafos

 In January 2021 he became chief football operations officer at Cypriot club Pafos.
 In February 2021 he was appointed head coach.
 His contract expired on 30 June 2021.

 East Bengal

 In January 2022 he was linked with the vacant role as the Singapore national team manager.
 In July 2022 he became head coach of Indian Super League club East Bengal.
 He left the position in April 2023.

 Pakistan

 On 30 September 2023, Constantine was announced as the head coach of the Pakistan national football team.

 Constantine led Pakistan to their first-ever victory in World Cup qualifiers in their first fixture at home in 8 years by beating Cambodia, and qualifying for the second round for the first time.
 He left the role in November 2024.

 On 3 March 2025, Constantine was appointed again solely for the match against Syria at the 2027 AFC Asian Cup qualification third round, with a decision on a long-term role to be made later.
 Constantine was retained until June, for the Myanmar game.

+Return to Rwanda

+After a spell with Cypriot club APEA Akrotiri, Constantine signed a two-year deal to return as the manager of Rwanda in March 2026.